awaragi/POC-Keyclock/README.md

 - Login using admin/admin
 - Navigate to User Federation section
 - Add new federated simple-user-storage (accept default settings)
+- Navigate to Authentication menu -> Flow tab
+- Select Browser flow
+- Copy the "Browser" flow -> give it a new name
+- Delete OTP Form
+- click the "Actions" menu item of the ....
+- "Add Execution".
+Pick Optional OTP Form
+- Make Required
+- Click on Config action
+- ....
+- click the "Actions" menu item of the ....
+- "Add Execution".
+Pick Secret Question
+- Make required.

 - monitor keycloak logs
 - Use one of test links and login using one of the account in [users.properties file](user-federations/src/main/resources/users.properties)
   - username: test